Lost-Outpost/outlander/README.md

 Finally, free feel to hop on the The Path Discord support channel to have discussions with our knowledgeable community members.
 Support is offered in [The Animonculory Server](https://discord.gg/DffHKcszfg).

-# The Path Team
-+ Webmetz - Author of the Relics of Hyrule addon and awesome modder!
-+ Rsrogers4 - Tons of documentation help!

 # Special Thanks
 I want to give a special shoutout to Apoapse and the Somnium team for their wonderful modlist.
 This would not be possible without them!!!!